James Anderson (cricketer): 2012–13: India, New Zealand and Champions Trophy

 Following the defeat to South Africa, Andrew Strauss retired and was replaced as captain by Alistair Cook.
 The first series under the leadership of Cook was against India.
 England lost the first Test by 9 wickets, with Anderson taking just one wicket in the match.
 England won the second Test convincingly, but Anderson again struggled in conditions more suited to spinners.
 Anderson performed much better in the third Test, taking six wickets overall.
 Anderson took the wicket of Sachin Tendulkar in the 1st innings of the third Test to equal Muttiah Muralitharan as the most successful bowler against Tendulkar with a total of eight dismissals.
 With England needing just a draw to win the series in the final Test, Anderson took 4–81 to help England draw the match and win the series 2–1.

-In the tour of New Zealand, Anderson returned to the ODI side.
+In the tour of New Zealand, Anderson returned to the ODI team.
 In February 2013 during England's loss of the 1st One day international in New Zealand, with the wicket of BJ Watling, his 529th in international cricket, Anderson overtook Ian Botham to become England's all-time highest wicket-taker.
 He took 5–34 in the second match as England went on to win the series.
 Anderson took 4–137 in the first Test and went on to take wickets in every innings in the series.
 The series itself finished 0–0, with the batsmen dominating on good batting wickets.